Pioreactor/docs.pioreactor/user-guide/30-Advanced/02-networking/06-local-access-point.md

 ## Starting a local access point

-The Pioreactor has the necessary software and hardware to create the local access point.
 To start the access point:

  - If starting with a new Pioreactor, during software set up:
     1. In Raspberry Pi Imager, leave Wi-Fi configuration disabled.
 Continue with the instructions at [Setting up your Raspberry Pi](/user-guide/software-set-up#setting-up-your-raspberry-pis-sd-card).